The next generation of users is upon us. Their context is touch, mobility and speed. For better or worse they are mobile-first.Jon Fux

 2. You don’t have a computer on you

-As a result, you reach out to mobile internet for help.
+As a result, you reach out to the mobile internet for help.

 This word that reminds you of a Bruce Willis movie was a landmark update in Google search engines that increased the importance of good mobile design.
 It gave developers the same panic as the movie Armageddon gave to its characters.